Who Really Needs a Business Lawyer in Menlo Park?

-EIGHT TIPS FOR BUSINESS OWNERS TO AVOID LITIGATION
+EIGHT WAYS FOR BUSINESS OWNERS TO AVOID LITIGATION

-TIP NO. 1: PREPARE BUSINESS CONTRACTS, KNOW THEM AND USE THEM.
-Business transactions are no longer done on a hand shake.
+Tip No. 3: UTILIZE ARBITRATION AND MEDIATION Business transactions are no longer done on a handshake.
 The business world is complex, and the more complex transactions become, the more potential exists for litigation to ensue.
-The cost of litigation is so high that one small lawsuit can virtually bankrupt a […]
+The cost of litigation is so high that one small lawsuit can virtually bankrupt a business.
+While business owners are […]

 « Previous PageNext Page »